 7. Explore the local craft beer scene

 Budapest’s craft beer scene is definitely growing with over many bars and resturants serving hundreds of different local craft beers (both bottled and on taps).
-And if you’re lucky enough to visit Budapest during the week of May 20th – May 27th, then make sure you check out the first BPBW – Beer Week in Budapest, a 1-week-long event dedicated to great craft beer from both Hungary and around the world.
-Brewers, such as Jester King, Pipeworks (USA), BrewDog, Magick Rock, Tempest (UK), To Øl, Amager (DK), Bakunin, AF Brew (RU) – just to name a few – will all be there as well as Hungarian brewers, including Horizont, Monyo, Mad Scientist, Balkezes and many more.
+And if you’re lucky enough to visit Budapest during the week of May 20th – May 26th, then make sure you check out the first BPBW – Beer Week in Budapest, a 1-week-long event dedicated to great craft beer from both Hungary and around the world.
+This is the second year that this festival is being organized and brewers, such as Pipeworks (USA), BrewDog, Magick Rock, To Øl and Bakunin, – just to name a few – will all be there as well as Hungarian brewers.

 You can also meet the brewers in person and participate in tastings and other beer events.
 And of course, there will be live music and great parties.
 This will be a major happening in Budapest, so it’s worth planning your trip around this week.

 To purchase your tickets, head over to the BPBW website.

 9. Make the most of Hungarian Ice Cream Day